Republic of Estonia

 Besides the excellent possibilities of watching the bird migration, Estonia also has many localities with rich breeding faunas.
 At some of these localities you can watch breeding birds in summer and migrating birds in spring and autumn.

-All the foregoing is from: Aivar Leito - Bird-watching Localities in Estonia.
+All the foregoing is extracted, with permission, from: Aivar Leito - Bird-watching Localities in Estonia.

 Dr. Jevgeni Shergalin